EricZinda/Perplexity/backlog.md

 - Make "only 2" work for cardinals
 - Linking files says that the same file is in a folder twice under two names

-- delete 2 files in this folder tries to delete four
-- make delete 2 files in 2 folders together work
--
-- Figure out commands so they don't do every combination
-  -
 - figure out programming model for cardinals in predications (mixins?)
 - Do cumulative
 - Need to implement a verb that handles coll differently like lift